realsplash10/realsplash10/README.md

 - 👋 Hi, I’m @realsplash10
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning information science
 - 💞️ I’m looking to collaborate on creating codes
-- 📫 How to reach me
+- 📫 How to reach me,snapchat @success_frank19

 <!---
 realsplash10/realsplash10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.